tidyverse/tidyverse.org/content/blog/tidymodels-2022-q3/index.md

 With h2o and tidymodels, you should probably **use h2o's parallelization**.
 Using multiple approaches *can* work but only for some technologies.
 It's still pretty complicated and we will work more on un-complicating it.

-To setup h2o parallelization, there is a new control argument called `backend_options`.
+To set up h2o parallelization, there is a new control argument called `backend_options`.
 If you were doing a grid search, you first define how many threads the h2o server should use:

 ``` r
 library(tidymodels)